-Although Russia has shown some resistance to fully embracing the use of cryptocurrencies, it has begun exploring the development of a state-sponsored cryptocurrency, with Russian officials stating that the primary goal is to "settle accounts with our counterparties all over the world with no regard for sanctions".29 In addition, news reports indicate that the Russian government was instrumental in helping Venezuela develop its state-sponsored petro cryptocurrency.30 There had been a fear within Russia that all cryptocurrency activity would be banned as Russia and its central bank continue to work through how to maintain control over the cryptocurrency market without allowing its prevalence to erode the domestic markets and currency.
-Recently, however, Russia enacted a new cryptocurrency law that, beginning in 2021, will permit Russians to mine, own, and trade cryptocurrencies on exchanges as long as the cryptocurrency is not used for domestic goods and services.31
+Although Russia has shown some resistance to fully embracing the use of cryptocurrencies, it has begun exploring the development of a state-sponsored cryptocurrency, with Russian officials stating that the primary goal is to "settle accounts with our counterparties all over the world with no regard for sanctions".
+In addition, news reports indicate that the Russian government was instrumental in helping Venezuela develop its state-sponsored petro cryptocurrency.
+There had been a fear within Russia that all cryptocurrency activity would be banned as Russia and its central bank continue to work through how to maintain control over the cryptocurrency market without allowing its prevalence to erode the domestic markets and currency.
+Recently, however, Russia enacted a new cryptocurrency law that, beginning in 2021, will permit Russians to mine, own, and trade cryptocurrencies on exchanges as long as the cryptocurrency is not used for domestic goods and services.
+Similar to Venezuela, Russia is making progress on developing a central bank digital currency, with a prototype slated to be ready by the end of 2021.